AidanGoldfarb/GraphAlgo/README.md

 # Graph Algorithms
 Implementation of a Graph in java, as well as some algorithms.
-Currently all graphs are undirected

 ### Algorithms
 - DFS